-If you enjoy eating ginger dressing at your local Asian restaurant then you will want to make this recipe for easy ginger dressing at home.
-The best part is, the recipe is packed with fresh carrots, ginger, and miso, all good for you ingredients.
+If you enjoy eating ginger dressing at your local Asian restaurant, then you will want to make this recipe for easy ginger dressing at home.
+The best part is the recipe is packed with fresh carrots, ginger, and miso.
 The dressing is quick and easy to make and will keep in your fridge for several days so you can make it ahead.

 Why make your own ginger dressing?